Elena-1405/Elena-1405/README.md

 **Tech:** React, Context API, Supabase, Leaflet, Vite
 🔗 **Demo:**
-Please, run the server by the command: </> Bash npm run server Then clone or copy the project on your computer from the repo OR go to [worldwiseme.netlify.app](https://worldwiseme.netlify.app) 📋 **Demo access:**
+Please, clone or copy the project on your computer from the repo AND run the server by the command: </> Bash npm run server AND/OR go to [worldwiseme.netlify.app](https://worldwiseme.netlify.app) 📋 **Demo access:**
 Email: test1@test.com
 Password: test1
 📂 **Repo:** [GitHub Repository](https://github.com/Elena-1405/WorldWise.git)